RealWagmi/anon-integration-guide/projects/bybit/README.md

 #### Create an entry order with TP/SL attached (OTOCO)

+- Sell 1 BTC/USDT at a limit price 150,000 with a 10% take profit and a 15% stop loss
+- Sell all of my BTC at 150,000 USDT with a 10% take profit and a 15% stop loss
 - Market buy BTC with 100 USDT, then place a 10% take profit and a 15% stop loss
-- Sell 1 BTC at a limit price 150,000 with a 10% take profit and a 15% stop loss
-- Sell all of my BTC for 150,000 USDT with a 10% take profit and a 15% stop loss

 Please note that Bybit requires a limit price to be always set for spot OTOCO orders.
 If your prompt does not specify a limit price, the tool will automatically set the limit price slightly below/above the current market price to ensure the order is executed.

 #### Set a TP and/or SL condition

-- Set a 10% TP and a 15% SL to sell 1 BTC for USDT
+- Set a 10% TP and a 15% SL to sell 1 BTC/USDT
-- Set a 10% TP and a 15% SL to buy 1 BTC for USDT
+- Set a 10% TP and a 15% SL to buy 1 BTC/USDT
-- Set a 10% TP to sell 1 BTC for USDT
+- Set a 10% TP to sell 1 BTC/USDT
 - Set a SL triggering at 150,000 USDT to sell 1 BTC at a limit price of 200,000 USDT

 Please note that Bybit APIs do not to allow to place simultaneous spot TP/SL orders in isolation, without an entry (that is, it is not possible to send an OCO order via API).
 Under the hood, commands like "Set a 10% TP and a 15% SL to sell 0.5 BTC for USDT" will be translated into two conditional orders, which do not utilize the user balance until triggered.